 In roboethics, she co-founded the Open Roboethics initiative, a roboethics think tank.
 She explores ways in which various stakeholders of robotics technologies can work together to influence interactive robot designs.

 She is also a member of the CHARM project (Collaborative, Human-focused, Assistive Robotics for Manufacturing), which is a multi-institutional collaboration between General Motors, Laval University, and McGill University.

 AJung has been the blogger behind the Roboethics Info Database since 2009.
-She is now serving as one of the ethics bloggers and a panel of experts for the Robohub.org.
+She is also serving as one of the ethics bloggers and a panel of experts for the Robohub.org, a non-profit robotics news organization that reaches over 60,000 unique readers every month.
 She has been micro-blogging (Twitter) under the name @RoboEthics, and also manages the facebook group on roboethics.